-The Company is a Delaware corporation headquartered in Denver, Colorado.
+The Company is a Delaware corporation headquartered in Thornton, Colorado.
 The audited consolidated financial statements included herein include the accounts of Concrete Pumping Holdings, Inc. and its wholly owned subsidiaries including Brundage-Bone Concrete Pumping, Inc. ("Brundage-Bone"), Capital Pumping, LP ("Capital"), and Camfaud Group Limited ("Camfaud"), and Eco-Pan, Inc. ("Eco-Pan").

 As part of the Company's business growth strategy and capital allocation policy, strategic acquisitions are considered opportunities to enhance our value proposition through differentiation and competitiveness.
 Depending on the deal size and characteristics of the M&A opportunities available, we expect to allocate capital for opportunistic M&A utilizing cash on the balance sheet and the revolving line of credit.
-In recent years and as further described below, we have successfully executed on this strategy, including (1) our September 2021 acquisition of Hi-Tech Concrete Pumping Services ("Hi-Tech") for the purchase consideration of \$12.3 million, which added complementary assets in our Texas market, (2) our November 2021 acquisition of Pioneer Concrete Pumping Service, Inc. ("Pioneer") for the purchase consideration of \$20.2 million, which provided us with complementary assets and operations in both Georgia and Texas and (3) our acquisition of Coastal Carolina Concrete Pumping, Inc. ("Coastal") in August 2022 for the purchase consideration of \$30.8 million, which expanded our operations in the Carolinas and Florida.
+In recent years and as further described below, we have successfully executed on this strategy, including (1) our November 2021 acquisition of Pioneer Concrete Pumping Service, Inc. ("Pioneer") for the purchase consideration of \$20.2 million, which provided us with complementary assets and operations in both Georgia and Texas and (2) our acquisition of Coastal Carolina Concrete Pumping, Inc. ("Coastal") in August 2022 for the purchase consideration of \$30.8 million, which expanded our operations in North Carolina, South Carolina and Florida.